splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

 For a quick overview of the Collector, see :ref:`otel-intro`.

 Get started with the available options to install, deploy, and configure the Splunk Distribution of the OpenTelemetry Collector.
+Next, learn how to use the Collector.

 * See :ref:`collector-architecture` for compatible CPU architectures and operating systems.
 * See :ref:`otel-deployment-mode` for information on the two deployment modes for the Collector: :ref:`host monitoring (agent) mode <collector-agent-mode>`, and :ref:`data forwarding (gateway) mode <collector-gateway-mode>`.

-Next, learn how to :ref:`collector-use-index`.

 .. raw:: html